AUTISM RUINS ROOMMATE RELATIONSHIP WITHIN 12 HOURS!

 We spent the first 8 months with a very pretty, spunky gal who really put energy back into 'these old bones'.
 She would drag me around town and make me see the world.
 This gorgeous wild cat gave me little gifts, sewed me up a bunch of handmade pillows.
 When I fell down and hurt myself, this young gal rubbed my back and soothed my nerves, saving me a trip to the E.R.

 An Angel Sister, Ally popped into my life at the right moment.
 She was in the right place with me, at the right time.
-She stood there in the kitchen with delicate hands on hips, looking at me looking like the attractive nurse on a soap opera who is stealing the patience's pan meds and replacing them with fakes.
+She stood there in the kitchen with delicate hands on hips, looking at me looking like the attractive nurse on a soap opera who is stealing the patent's pain meds and replacing them with fakes ones.
 But she was a nice, fun girl..

 And Ally was beautiful as she admonished, "Not on my time, no E.R. for you kiddo."
 It made me relax and felt her fingertips on my bare back.
 She handed me a big white pill.
 "Take it," she said, handing me a glass of Ginger Ale.
 I did.
 It helped.
 I felt like I was floating.